 While I agree with Young's rendering of the participial phrase to an extent (since he renders the verse in a concessive manner), I take exception to his translation "the very nature of God" for lexical semantic and theological reasons.

 It does not seem that Phil.
-2:6 wants to make the claim that Jesus was "equal to God."
-There is an alternate explanation for the phrase τὸ εἶναι ἴσα θεῷ.
-Granted, some exegetes want to interpret the Greek article in τὸ εἶναι ἴσα θεῷ anaphorically, thus they would have it (anaphorically) point back to ὃς ἐν μορφῇ θεοῦ ὑπάρχων.
+2:6 wants to make the claim that Jesus was "equal to God" or bore God's nature.
+There is an alternate explanation for τὸ εἶναι ἴσα θεῷ.
+Granted, some exegetes want to interpret the Greek article in τὸ εἶναι ἴσα θεῷ anaphorically, thus they would have the article refer back to ὃς ἐν μορφῇ θεοῦ ὑπάρχων.
 Yet, grammarian Daniel B. Wallace writes:

 "[N. T.] Wright argues that the article is anaphoric, referring back to μορφῇ θεοῦ.
 As attractive as this view may be theologically, it has a weak basis grammatically.
 The infinitive is the object and the anarthrous term, ἁρπαγμός, is the complement.
 The most natural reason for the article with the infinitive is simply to mark it out as the object."